mymmrac/telego-docs/content/docs/introduction/tutorial.md

 {{< alert icon="⚠️" text="Error handling may be missing, but I strongly recommend handling all errors." />}}

-For more examples visit examples folder in GitHub repo [here](https://github.com/mymmrac/telego/tree/main/examples).
+For more examples, visit examples folder in GitHub repo [here](https://github.com/mymmrac/telego/tree/main/examples).

 ## Setup